 Advantages Of WiFi 6

 WiFi 4 and WiFi 5 cannot handle not just the number of devices, but the complexity diverse devices actually bring upon a network.
-WiFi 6 will increase speeds, enhance coverage, expand the number of devices that can run at once, improve video streaming capabilities, and provide better battery life as well.
-The best selling point for WiFi 6 is that it can give to four times better wireless performance in congested places, compared to WiFi 5 (802.11ac).
-Each of WiFi 6 products will be able to connect thousands of devices.
-Orthogonal Frequency Division Multiple Access in WiFi 6 improves multiple aspects of WiFi delivery by making it more efficient by lowering latency and enhancing the overall quality of service in congested, high-demand areas.
-This will be of great benefit as the Internet of Things is expanded to more homes and businesses and the number of devices connecting to the WiFi increase.
-WiFi 6 will also work with both with today’s standard frequencies (using 2.4 GHz and 5GHz) and future bands (1GHz and 6GHz) when it goes live.
+The best feature for WiFi 6 is that it can give to four times better wireless performance in congested places, compared to WiFi 5 (802.11ac).
+Each of WiFi 6-enabled solutions will be able to connect thousands of devices.
+Orthogonal Frequency Division Multiple Access in WiFi 6 improves many aspects of WiFi delivery by making it more efficient by decreasing latency and improving the general standard of service in crowded, high-demand areas.
+This will be of great advantage as the Internet of Things is extended to more places and the number of devices connecting to the WiFi go exponential.
+WiFi 6 will also work with both with the prevalent standard frequencies (using 2.4 GHz and 5GHz) and future bands (1GHz and 6GHz) when it goes into action.

-Companies Are Working On The Convergence of WiFi 6 and 5G
+Companies Are Planning On The Convergence of WiFi 6 and 5G

 A big and fast expanding operators and vendors are working for creating WiFi 6 devices and services, making the case that WiFi will work along with 5G and other wireless technologies for enhancing connectivity.
-For example, chip designer Qualcomm is betting big on WiFi 6.
-The company has showcased processors that’ll bring WiFi 6 to a new range of network equipment.
+For instance, chip manufacturer Qualcomm is planning to go big on WiFi 6.
+The chip giant has displayed processors which will take WiFi 6 to a new reach of network devices.
 The Qualcomm Networking Pro Series and Qualcomm FastConnect 6800 Subsystem are based on a totally novel chipset architecture and designed to propel the adoption of WiFi 6 as 5G begins to take hold.
-Qualcomm says its chips will help bring in an era of connectivity innovation where WiFi 6 and 5G work together to face the task of providing ultra high-speed connectivity to thousands of connected devices in one go.

 Apart from that, Cisco - one of the biggest providers of network access points to companies, is offering new WiFi 6 access devices.
 The company is partnering with companies including Samsung Electronics Co. to ensure roaming between cellular and WiFi becomes smoother.
 Cisco has estimated that 50% of internet data traffic is carried by WiFi, and devices must be able to transition seamlessly between cellular and WiFi networks.